facelessuser/soupsieve/docs/src/markdown/selectors.md

 Selects links that have already been visited.

 !!! example
-    In the Beautiful Soup, there links cannot be "visited", that is a concept that only applies with a user agent/browser.
+    In the Beautiful Soup, links cannot be "visited", that is a concept that only applies with a user agent/browser.
 As all links in Beautiful Soup are considered to be unvisited, this will match nothing.

     ```css